Conflict Resolution Clinics

 John Ford

-John is a seasoned workplace mediator and conflict resolution coach with three decades of experience.
+John Ford is a seasoned workplace mediator and conflict resolution coach with three decades of experience.
 He is the author of Peace at Work: The HR Manager’s Guide to Workplace Mediation and the creator of several tools designed to enhance empathy and communication in mediation, including The Empathy Set™ of cards.
-Learn more about John.
+John teaches negotiation and mediation at University of California College of Law, San Francisco and has trained professionals across various sectors.
+His innovative approach to mediation focuses on structured processes that address both the relational and substantive aspects of conflict, empowering clients to achieve lasting resolutions.
+For more on John visit www.johnford.com.

 After registering, you will receive the Zoom information by email.